Kraken: A Tale of Revenge is a turn-based Role Playing Game with combat fishing mechanics.

 Mechanics Design: Prototyped, playtested, and iterated mechanics with the intention to innovate the Role Playing Game genre

-Narrative Design: Crafted a story that both compliments the mechanics and challenges typical RPG narratives
+Narrative Writing: Crafted a story that both compliments the mechanics and challenges typical RPG narratives

 Role: Solo Project